-(1) Permit prices may be adjusted annually to meet bond indebtedness, staffing needs, maintenance, capitol improvements and forecasted revenue adjustments.
+(1) Permit prices may be adjusted annually to meet bond indebtedness, staffing needs, maintenance, capital improvements and forecasted revenue adjustments.
 The following permits have associated permit costs.
 Refer to OAR 574-050-0005 for amounts.
-Faculty, Staff, Student Commuter and Residence Hall decal for first registered vehicle:
+Faculty/Staff, Student Commuter and Residence Hall decal:

-(a) Full year permit;
+(a) Full year permit.

-- (b) Three term permit (Winter-Summer);
+- (b) Three term permit (Winter-Summer).

-- (c) Two term permit (Spring-Summer);

-- (d) Summer term permit;

-- (e) Second vehicle permit;

-(f) Daily permit (dangler) (per day).

-- (2) Motorcycles, Mopeds and Scooters:

-- (a) Full year permit;

-- (b) Three term permit (Winter-Summer); (c) Two term permit (Spring-Summer);
+- (c) Two term permit (Spring-Summer).

 - (d) Summer term permit.

+- (e) Second vehicle permit.

+- (f) Daily permit (dangler) (per day).

+- (2) Motorcycles, Mopeds & Scooters:

+- (a) Full year permit.

+- (b) Three term permit (Winter-Summer).

+- (c) Two term permit (Spring-Summer).

+- (d) Summer term permit.

 - (3) Replacement permits.

-(4) Second vehicle permit.
+- (4) Second vehicle permit.

 - (5) Weekly permit.

-- (6) Monthly permit.
+- (6) Monthly Permit.

-- (7) Term permit.
+- (7) Term Permit.

-NOTE: The second permit is for the convenience of those persons who may periodically be driving a different vehicle.
-Only one vehicle is valid on WOSC parking lots at a time.
-Violation of this rule will result in both vehicles being cited for misuse of a permit.
+(NOTE: The second permit is for the convenience of those persons who may periodically be driving a different vehicle.
+Only one vehicle is valid on Western parking lots at a time.
+Violation of this rule will result in both vehicles being cited for misuse of a permit.)

-(8) Conference parking arrangements can be made by the conference planner through the Campus Public Safety office.
+(8) Conference parking arrangements can be made by the conference planner through the University Public Safety office.

 (9) Certificate of Dismissal - Every vehicle receiving a citation for "no permit" or "expired meter" will receive a certificate of dismissal that entitles the vehicle driver to purchase a full year primary permit in lieu of paying the fine.
 The certificate also allows guests receiving a citation for "no permit" to have the citation dismissed if information can be provided indicating they were not aware of the parking regulations.
 Certificates of dismissal are not valid for secondary or replacement permits.
-Only one dismissal per person per year will e issued.
+Only one dismissal per person per year will be issued.

 Hist.: WOSC 1-1992, f. & cert. ef.
 4-16-92; WOSC 1-1994, f. & cert. ef.
-8-12-
+8-12-94; WOU 2-1998, f. & cert. ef.
+7-24-98; WOU 2-1999, f. & cert. ef.
+7-27-99